 - Squamous cell carcinoma

 - Small cell carcinoma

 Each type of bladder cancer depends on how tumor cells look under a microscope.
-Urothelial carcinoma accounts for more than 90% of all bladder cancers.
+Urothelial Carcinoma, also called transitional cell carcinoma, is the most common type of bladder cancer, accounting for more than 90% of all bladder cancers.

 - Almost all bladder cancers start in the urothelium.